-- 1. The current-limiting motor-starting power circuit fuses have been properly installed.
-See the permanent operating instructions on the inside of the mediumvoltage door. - 2.
-The mechanical interlocking system operates freely, is properly adjusted, and will operate to provide the intended protection.
+- The current-limiting motor-starting power circuit fuses have been properly installed.
+See the permanent operating instructions on the inside of the mediumvoltage door. - The mechanical interlocking system operates freely to provide the intended protection.

 OPERATE THE ISOLATING SWITCH ONLY WITH ALL DOORS CLOSED AND COMPLETELY LATCHED.
 THE ISOLATING SWITCH MAY FAIL TO INTERRUPT IF ITS RATING HAS BEEN EXCEEDED BY AN UNDETECTED INTERNAL FAULT.